equinor/webviz-subsurface-components/src/lib/components/LeafletMap/README.md

 Please note that if you change a field which takes an object such as a shader, the component does not store the individual options/subfields of that object.
 This means that you have to provide all the options you want to have in the updated layer.

+Note that it is possible to use `update` for a component with no initial layers.
+The initial behaviour will then be `replace` (see below), but will switch to `update` when layers are added.

 Provided the Layers in the the previous example, this would be how we create a toggle button to update the color scale and hillshading of the tile layer with _action_.

 ```python
 COLORSCALE = ['#032333', '#2a3393', '#754792', '#b15d81', '#ea7859', '#fbb33c', '#e7fa5a']